rhutikcodes/nxtjob-internship-test-summer-2024/anees_uzzaman_choudhury/coding_task/readme.md

 ## Additional Features

-- **Live Notification Count**: Updates the notification count in real-time as new posts are made across various channels, implemented via short polling due to compatibility issues with websockets and the Hono framework on Cloudflare Workers.
+- **Live Notification Count**: Updates the notification count in real-time as new posts are made across various channels and notifies users, implemented via short polling due to compatibility issues with websockets and the Hono framework on Cloudflare Workers.
 - **Scroll Progress Bar**: Displays a progress bar to indicate the percentage of posts viewed as the user scrolls through the page.
 - **Performance Improvements**: Includes client-side caching through RTK Query and Redux to ensure efficient page renders only upon receiving new data, supplemented by database-level indexing for rapid query execution.
 - **Responsive Design**: Fully responsive design ensures a seamless user experience across all device sizes.